quicksilverfox/ResearchPowl/Readme.md

 ### Settings

-- Group Research by Tech-Level: Whether or not explicitly separate techs by their tech-levels (neolithic, medival, industrial etc.) (Will result in a MUCH larger and sparser graph, and persumably slower generation).
+- **Group Research by Tech-Level**: Whether or not explicitly separate techs by their tech-levels (neolithic, medival, industrial etc.) (Will result in a MUCH larger and sparser graph, and persumably slower generation).

 ## ResearchPal - Forked